-Many sharks have large brains that in their relative size overlap with mammalian brains.
-The shark brains conform to the general vertebrate plan, but they also show a remarkable variability in how brain divisions are built anatomically and used functionally.
-This spectrum of possibilities reveals which mammalian brain features are highly idiosyncratic and represent only one of many other possibilities.
-It also shows what future brains may become, by evolution or human design.
+Many elasmobranchs (sharks, skates, rays) have highly evolved brains that conform to the general vertebrate architecture.
+However, they also show an extreme variability in how brain divisions are built anatomically and used functionally.
+This rich set of possibilities reveals which mammalian brain features are highly idiosyncratic and represent only one realization among many others.
+It also demonstrates what future brains may still become, by evolution or human design.

-We study the brain cytoarchitectures of a number of shark species, in both the Galeomorphii and Squalomorphii superorders.
+We study the brain cytoarchitecture of a number of shark species, in both the Galeomorphii and Squalomorphii superorders.
 Some of the extant clades date back to the Triassic (pre-Jurassic) period.
-We have recently demonstrated that swellsharks express Iba1 (a mammalian microglia-specific protein) in radial ependymoglia, a major element of the shark brain scaffolding (Janusonis (2018) Some galeomorph sharks express a mammalian microglia-specific protein in radial ependymoglia of the telencephalon.
-Brain, Behavior and Evolution, in press).
+We have recently discovered that swellsharks express Iba1 (a mammalian microglia-specific protein) in radial ependymoglia, a major element of the shark brain scaffolding.
+We also investigate serotonergic fibers in this clade.

 This research is supported by the National Science Foundation